UniqueNetwork/unique-docs/source/jsapi.rst

 **Description**

-Set, change, or remove approved address to transfer the ownership of the NFT.
+Set, change, or remove approved address to transfer the ownership of the token.
+The Amount value must be between 0 and owned amount or 1 for NFT.

 **Permissions**